 In order to visit the Manyatta guests must pay for an entrance ticket.
-This money is extremely important to the community and they have used it to build a nursery school for 120 children aged between 3 – 5 years.
-They have built two classrooms, accommodation for 3 teachers and a toilet facility.
-They have also paid for desks for the school.
-The money from the ticket entry also helps the community members to buy food, pay for secondary school for their children, and pay for cows the mainstay of the Masai economy.
-During times of drought when Masai cattle suffer the money earnt from ticket sales helps the community enormously to stay on their feet.
+This money is extremely important to the community as it helps the community members to buy food, pay for secondary school for their children, and pay for cows, the mainstay of the Maasai economy.
+During times of drought when their cattle suffer, the money earned from tourism helps the community to stay on their feet.
 Overall this revenue supports 98 different families comprising 300 individuals.
 If you would like to visit the manyatta, this can be arranged with the camp manager.